Glossary of Terms for the Risk Management Module

 The Risk Register stores all risks that your organization has added to the Risk Management module.
 We recommend that you add risks to the Risk Register with the Risk Wizard, but you can also import risks in bulk and create risks individually.
 The Risk Register organizes your risks by category.

-For more information about the Risk Register, see our KCM GRC Risk Management: Risk Register article.
+For more information about the Risk Register, see our How to Use Your Risk Register article.

-A risk template is either a risk that KnowBe4 provides for users or a custom risk that users create.
-You can use risk templates to add risks to your Risk Register.
+A risk template is either a risk that KnowBe4 provides or a custom risk that you import into your platform.
+You can use risk templates to quickly add risks to your Risk Register.

-For more information about using risk templates in your platform, see our KMC GRC Risk Management: Risk Templates article.
+For more information about using risk templates in your platform, see our How to Use the Risk Templates Tab article.

-Risk scores can help you estimate the damage that a risk can cause before and after you make efforts to mitigate the risk.
-You can assign risk scores to compare and prioritize your risks.
+Risk scores can help you estimate the severity of a risk before and after you make efforts to mitigate the risk.
+You can assign risk scores to assess and prioritize your risks.